Full Schedule

 (General Registration)

-Propose a topic and connect with fellow alumni for professional practice dialogues highlighting key challenges, current opportunities and areas for future exploration for today's working artists and designers.
+Join fellow alumni for professional practice dialogues on topics such as mentorship, sustainability, lifelong learning, and creative entrepreneurship — highlighting key challenges, current opportunities, and future directions for today’s working artists and designers.